Job Analysis

 Job Analysis Techniques

 This process could involve many methods and techniques.
 The goal of the exercise is to uncover the tasks which need to be performed, and what skills and qualifications are required by the holder of the job role to meaningfully contribute.
-The following methods can be employed for job analysis:
+The following methods can be employed for work analysis:

 • Interview - the job analyst performs a series of interviews with the people currently doing the job.
 Notes down all the answers to specific questions.
 The answers are collated and analysed.
 This has the benefit of providing practical feedback.
 It can also be a slow process as it takes time to set up the meetings and collate the responses.
 The quality depends on both the interviews and interview techniques.